 generated by a matrix that finds its origin beyond the boundaries of our

 reality.
-A deduction shared by Niels Bohr, Nobel Prize winner in physics, who
+A deduction shared by Niels Bohr (1885-1962), who won the Nobel Prize winner in physics,

 •••••